mdlincoln/mdlincoln.github.io/_posts/2013-12-19-the-problem-of-media.md

 It seems likely that this historical context may explain some or most of this observed rise and fall.

 But is it significant that the ratio of biblical *paintings* appears to increase shortly after each of these drops?
-It is revealing to look at the [list biblical paintings from 1600 to 1660](/assets/docs/biblical-paintings.html) that actually comprise the latter of these upward swings.
+It is revealing to look at the [list of biblical paintings from 1600 to 1660](/assets/docs/biblical-paintings.html) that actually comprise the latter of these upward swings.
 About half of these artworks are by artists in the orbit of Rembrandt, who, along with his teacher Pieter Lastman, produced a remarkable variety of biblical scenes over his career.
 The "surge" in this chart is thus, in large part, due to the reverberating effects of Lastman's and Rembrandt's art as reflected in the Rijksmuseum collection, a contribution to Dutch art history that stands out all the more now seen in a semi-macroscopic context
 As [Tim Hitchcock has compellingly illustrated][hitchcock], even in a sea of numbers we need not loose sight of the power of individual actors.